Kolby Smith: College career

 In his true freshman season at Louisville, Smith appeared in 12 games and rushed 18 times for 131 yards and one touchdown.
 Splitting carries with junior Lionel Gates and sophomore Eric Shelton, Smith averaged a team-best 7.3 yards a carry.
 His first career touchdown came in the regular-season finale against Cincinnati.

 As a sophomore, Smith appeared in 10 games and rushed 37 times for 347 yards and four touchdowns, averaging 9.4 yards per rush.
 His best game of the season again came versus Cincinnati, as he scored a career-high three touchdowns.

-Although Gates and Shelton had left for the 2005 NFL Draft, Smith spent the 2005 season as backup to Michael Bush.
+Although Gates and Shelton had left for the 2005 NFL draft, Smith spent the 2005 season as backup to Michael Bush.
 While Bush led the NCAA in scoring, Smith ranked third on the team in rushing with 523 yards and six touchdowns, averaging 4.9 yards per carry.

 Expected to play a backup role again in 2006, Smith became the starting tailback after Bush suffered a season-ending injury to his tibia.
 Smith rushed for 697 yards on 126 carries, averaging 5.5 yards per carry, and scoring five touchdowns.
 In his best game of the season, he scored two touchdowns, rushing for 165 yards on 16 carries, versus Syracuse.

 Professional career

-2007 NFL Draft
+Pre-draft

 At the 2006 Senior Bowl, Smith was not able to impress scouts, instead "looking like an ordinary ball carrier".

+Kansas City Chiefs

-He was selected in the fifth round (148th overall) in the 2007 NFL Draft by the Kansas City Chiefs.
+Smith was selected in the fifth round (148th overall) in the 2007 NFL draft by the Kansas City Chiefs.
 He was signed to a three-year contract on June 22, 2007.

-Kansas City Chiefs

-His first career NFL start was on November 25, 2007 due to injuries to Larry Johnson and the retirement of Priest Holmes.
+His first career NFL start was on November 25, 2007, due to injuries to Larry Johnson and the retirement of Priest Holmes.
 He recorded his first career touchdown on that date against the Oakland Raiders at Arrowhead Stadium in Kansas City.

 On December 5, 2009, he was placed on Injured Reserve due to an ankle injury.

 He was re-signed by the Chiefs on February 24, 2010.

-Kansas City Chiefs waived Smith on June 14, 2010.
+The Chiefs waived Smith on June 14, 2010.